mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 5. Approach
 6. Roles and Responsibilities

-### Not just a checklist
+### Kick-off meetings are more than just checklists

-To be clear, I think those are good points to cover, however, treating this as a checklist won't produce any value.
-An intentional facilitated approach is required to make these points come to life and spark real and honest discussion, as well as conflict.
+To be clear, I think those are good points to cover, however, treating this as a checklist won't produce any lasting impact on participants.
+An intentional facilitated approach is required to make these points come to life and spark real and honest discussion, as well as to work through conflict.

 ## What's the point of team introductions?